Where are you currently tattooing?

 5) Please review my Booking Policies

 6) Please arrive on time to your appointment or 5 minutes early for paperwork if you are a new client to the shop where the tattoo will be performed.
-Due to COVID-19 we do not allow guests.
-Come alone and bring your snacks, water, a blanket or pillow, a book, anything you need to be comfortable.
+Bring your snacks, water, a blanket or pillow, a book, anything you need to be comfortable.

 7) I do not allow artwork to leave my hands or my iPad.
 Artwork for tattoos will be seen on the day of the drawing review appointment.
-The price of drawing time does not give you rights to the design.
 If you would like a print of your design I can make it available through my print store.

 How do I take care of a fresh tattoo?